Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 First time to use blade knight.
 I will talk more about it in the future.

 - **Warlock (Cerya)** Dagger variant (Spellstrike), and equipment that maximizes MND.

-Magic:

     - Air: AOE bind
     - Water: AOE heal; Leaden + Slow + RT delay, very useful to some bosses (e.g. twelve heavenly)
     - Fire/Earth/Ice: shutdown.
 I use Fire this time since it fits Cerya and turn-based status (shackle and petrify) is easier to track than RT-based (stop) so I can know when it will expire.
     - Lightning: Useful to some bosses, their turn will not come forever.
-- Dark: Almost the same with Terror Knight.
+    - Dark: Similar with Terror Knight.
 Drain MP, very useful to mage bosses.
 Charm, useful to units full of TP.
     - Light: Never used.

 Carries Water, Fire and Dark this time.